 Both the department chair and the Dean must sign a statement indicating that the three credits of release time each semester for two years will be granted to the award recipient.

 Attach a two page CV which includes select papers and publications from the past 5 years.

-An electronic version of the proposal is due to Weslene Tallmadge, Department of Chemistry, on or before February 28.
+An electronic version of the proposal is due to Weslene Tallmadge, Department of Chemistry.
 You will receive an email confirmation acknowledging receipt of your proposal.

 The strategy draws on the success of the following ADVANCE programs:

 Assistant Professor Department of ChemistryTitle: Optical Sensors Based on Carbon Nanotube Fluorescence

 The purpose of this study is to construct an optical sensor based on fluorescence from single-walled carbon nanotubes (SWNTs).
 Nanoscale materials like SWNTs display outstanding sensitivity to analytes in sensing devices, owing to the fact that all carbon atoms in the particle are situated on the surface.
 However, this same characteristic can be detrimental because any damage that disrupts the SWNT sidewall alters its optical behavior and can interfere with selectivity to a particular analyte.
 To optimize the performance of SWNTs in optical sensors, we identify the following core objectives.